Zumwalt Poems Online

 Other media outlets weighed in on the topic of the legitimacy of the claim of a Boss Town Sound including Crawdaddy and Playboy.
 In Alan Lober’s words in an article published in Goldmine in 1992 “the snowball became an avalanche.
 It was now more trendy to talk “Boston Sound” than to hear it.
 In retrospect, it was hard to believe that something which had received so much media coverage could fail to become a commercial success.”

 Yet, amidst all of this, that first Ultimate Spinach album was relatively successful commercially, staying on the Billboard album chart for 36 weeks and peaking at position 34.
-It was also quite good, being easily accessible, fresh, upbeat and generally adventurous incorporating elements of jazz, classical, psychedelia and world music into a primarily contemporary rock style.
+It was also quite good, being easily accessible, fresh, upbeat and generally adventurous incorporating elements of jazz, classical, psychedelia, and world music into a primarily contemporary rock style.

 So, successfully swimming against the current of some not so-well meaning rock critics, providing an accessible, contemporary sound with plenty of potential for further development and exploration, and then, in August 1968, releasing a second album, Behold & See, more mature, better constructed, and stronger than the first, there was no real reason for Ultimate Spinach not to remain in the spotlight and have ever increasing album sales.

 Except that Ian Bruce-Douglas got fed up.
-He got fed up with the mechanics of the record industry and the resulting loss of his musical independence and authority, he got fed up with producer Alan Lorber, and he got fed up with the with the various personal conflicts occurring within the band.
+He got fed up with the mechanics of the record industry and the resulting loss of his musical independence and authority, he got fed up with producer Alan Lorber, and he got fed up with the various personal conflicts occurring within the band.
 Then frustrated to the extreme, he simply walked away from his own band.
 With no group to tour in order to promote the new album, and without marketing or live shows, the second album stalled at number 198 on the Billboard top 200 album chart.
 Without their leader and composer, the remaining band attempted a third album, which had a different sound and sold even more poorly than the second album.

 UltimateS2a